wveducation/student-progress-explorer/src/results/5mathoat.md

 ---
-title: "Grade Grade 5 / Math / Operations and Algebraic Thinking"
+title: "Grade 5 / Math / Operations and Algebraic Thinking"
 subject: "math"
 grade: "5"
 area: "oat"
 next_steps:
+  - instructions: "With your student, create and interpret numerical expressions for calculations.
+For example, 7 x (9 – 5) means “the product of 7 and the difference between 9 and 5.” or “7 times the difference between 9 and 5.”"
+  - instructions: "With your student, generate two numerical patterns using different rules; for example, “Add 3” and “Multiply by 2.”
+Compare the patterns, and look for relationships between the corresponding terms."
-  - instructions: "With your student, compare two different numerical sequences, write the rule used to create each sequence, and explain any apparent relationships between the corresponding terms of sequences. "
+  - instructions: "With your student, compare two different numerical sequences, write the rule used to create each sequence, and explain any apparent relationships between the corresponding terms of sequences."
-  - instructions: "With your student, solve real-world story problems using variables while your student asks questions.
-Is my strategy working?
-Is my strategy generalizable?
-Does my answer make sense? "
-  - instructions: "With your student, draw irregular polygons on graph paper.
-Discuss how to decompose the polygon into triangles to find the area.
-Create data sets for your student to display using box plots. "
-  - instructions: "With your student, solve multi-step problems using different mathematical models and discuss the advantages of each model. ∙With your student, discuss complex problems that were solved incorrectly.
-Develop explanations for better solution paths."
 ---